The world is learning to live with COVID. Things are coming back to normal. Well, not really.

 A few corporations have stepped up to create upskilling programs.
 Business Insider cited seven companies that had initiated programs.
 In order of announcement AT&T, JP Morgan, Accenture, Amazon, PWC, Bank of America, and Verizon.
 It is the later firms that intend to apply diversity and inclusion.

 Beyond upskilling, the technology industry is trying to make solutions and services more accessible.
 When they do it builds confidence, establishes real experiences, increases adoption and creates early value.

-We have seen the stories of extortion or even experienced a recent inability to get gas when ransomware disrupted pipeline distribution of gas to local markets on the Eastern Coast of the United States.
-Our aloof response to yet another cyber-attack got very real when it felt like we were sliding back into a new kind of quarantine in just a matter of days.
+We have seen the stories of extortion.
+We even experienced a recent inability to get gas when ransomware disrupted pipeline distribution of gas to local US markets.
+Our aloof response to yet another cyber-attack got very real.
+It felt like we were sliding back into a new kind of quarantine in a matter of days.